dbrisi/food_printing/README.md

 Side view of our twisted triangle tool path (teal lines) created from the repetier G-Code emulator

 ### Twisted Triangle Source Code
-Using a .ipynb we created a python script which was used to generate the G-Code for the twisted triangle.
+Using a .py we created a python script which was used to generate the G-Code for the twisted triangle.
 The python script asks for a series of user inputs, and in return, a .gcode file is generated which can be used by the food printers available in Columbia’s Mechanical Engineering Lab.
 Our python script asks for users to input the side length (millimeters), height per layer (millimeters), side length change increment (in millimeters), degrees of rotation, whether a triangle is single or double, and a file name for the G-Code.
 The feed rate is automatically set at 200 mm/s and the extrusion is set at .5.

 The script uses the printer head location chosen by the user as the origin.
 The origin then represents the center of the twisted triangle stack.
 Triangles are made and in each layer the three points that form the path rotate so that the triangle rotates the degree amount the user specifies.